 However, regardless of the number of summands, the series in \autoref{thm:general_global_covar} always converges.
-This is a result of the function $F_i$ being in the space $\mathbb{B}^2$ of almost periodic functions, as will be discussed later. \end{remark}
+This is a result of the function $F_i$ being in the space $\mathbb{B}^2$ of almost periodic functions, as will be discussed in \autoref{sec:two}. \end{remark}

-Applying \autoref{thm:general_global_covar} for the case of ellipses, we get the following corollary: \begin{corollary} Let $\Omega_1$, $\Omega_2$ be general ellipses of the form
+Applying \autoref{thm:general_global_covar} for the case of ellipses, we get the following corollary: \begin{corollary} Let $\Omega_1$, $\Omega_2$ be ellipses of the form

-for some parameters $a,b,c,d,e,f$.
+For some parameters $a,b,c,d,e,f$.
 Then the covariance between the normalized error functions $F_{\Omega_1}(t), F_{\Omega_2}(t)$ is

 where $r_1(\nu)$ is the number of integer solutions $n_1,n_2$ to

 and similarly $r_2(\nu)$ is the number of integer solutions $m_1,m_2$ to